ReyK2085/civ-ipriot-in-class-demos/README.md

     If there are any conflicts, you'll need to resolve them and continue the rebase using `git rebase --continue`.

-4. Remember not to push your changes to the upstream repository.
+4. Remember to push your changes to the upstream repository.